A Fork in the Road

 The stories in this issue of the Ottawa Spirit bear this out.
 As you read them, we hope you will identify with the life choices that have been made by current students, alumni and faculty who are leading lives of significance and helping others do the same.

-Posted by Paula Paine on February 9, 2011 in Athletics, football, "The College"
+Posted by Paula Paine on February 16, 2011 in MBA, Wisconsin

-Posted by Paula Paine on February 9, 2011 in "The College", theatre
+Posted by Paula Paine on February 15, 2011 in Alumni, Athletics, BAHOF, football, soccer, "The College", volleyball